 New trustees receive information supporting their induction, which includes relevant Charity Commission documents on the role of a trustee, trustee role description, a copy of the Articles of Association, scheme of delegation, Nominations and Remuneration Committee terms of reference, conflict of interest policy, nation group terms of reference, and the Strategic Plan.
-It is the aim of the organisation to update trustees and members on any new legislation that may affect the governance of the charity and to offer on-going support through additional training when required.
+The organisation updates trustees and members on any new legislation that may affect the governance of the charity and offers on-going support through additional training when required.